-- A Honour’s degree in Economics, Commerce, Law or other finance related field; or
+- An Honour’s degree in Economics, Commerce, Law or other finance related field; or

-- A Honour’s degree in other non-Economics, Commerce or Law related discipline with at least 3 years work experience in international trade related work; or
+- An Honour’s degree in another non-Economics, Commerce or Law related discipline with at least 3 years work experience in international trade related work; or

 Successful candidates of this certificated academic programme will graduate from the University of Cape Town’s Faculty of Commerce and are able to attend the formal graduation ceremony.

-Please send a Curriculum Vitae, photo and Letter of Motivation (maximum 500 words) before 01 April 2013 to info at tralac.org.
+To apply, please send a Curriculum Vitae, photo and Letter of Motivation (maximum 500 words) before 01 April 2013 to firstname.lastname@example.org.

-- For more information, please send an e-mail to info at tralac.org .
+- For more information about this programme, please send an e-mail to email@example.com.

 - Download: tralac GSB MComm Brochure 20120514…